smallp/vscode-ci/client/README.md

 You can hover to get a method's documents.

 ## Known issues
+* If you are using php extensions such as `PHP IntelliSense` and `PHP Intelephense`, you can set `ignoreSymbols` to true to remove duplicate hints.
 * If there are classes in one file, it may not work well.
 However, that is a rare situation.
 So there is no plan to fix it.
 * If there is a library that has the same name with a model, the library will be ignored as it is a litter troublesome to diff them.